OsherKoren/play_with_fastapi/README.md

-## This is a project for playing with fastapi and docker for microservice app
+## This project is for experimenting with FastAPI, Docker, and Kubernetes for microservice applications

 ## How to run via docker-compose
 1. Install docker